aws/aws-iot-device-sdk-embedded-C/README.md

     - Set `IOT_DEMO_ROOT_CA` to the path of the root CA certificate downloaded in [step 1.3](https://docs.aws.amazon.com/iot/latest/developerguide/create-device-certificate.html).
 The corresponding command line option for this constant is `-r`.
     - Set `IOT_DEMO_CLIENT_CERT` to the path of the client certificate downloaded in [step 1.3](https://docs.aws.amazon.com/iot/latest/developerguide/create-device-certificate.html).
 The corresponding command line option for this constant is `-c`.
     - Set `IOT_DEMO_PRIVATE_KEY` to the path of the private downloaded in [step 1.3](https://docs.aws.amazon.com/iot/latest/developerguide/create-device-certificate.html).
 The corresponding command line option for this constant is `-k`.
+    - Set `IOT_DEMO_USER_NAME` to the username string, if any, required to authenticate to your MQTT broker.
+The corresponding command line option for this constant is `-m`.
+    - Set `IOT_DEMO_PASSWORD` to the password string, if any, required to authenticate to your MQTT broker.
+The corresponding command line option for this constant is `-w`.
 4. Make a build directory in the SDK's root directory and `cd` into it.
     ```sh
     mkdir build